woohdang/woohdang/README.md

 # About
 Hi there!👋

 🤝 What's up guys?
 Let me tell you about myself.
 As a person who loves to explore and create, I like to push the boundaries of technology and stay on the cutting edge of the latest trends.
-It's about constantly honing my skills and learning new things.
-But it's not just about creating things, you also have to make sure they look and feel amazing.
-And let me tell you, there's nothing like seeing an idea come to life and knowing that you've had a hand in creating something really special.
-That's when I feel most alive.
-Keeping it real, that's how I try to do it.<br>
+It's about constantly honing my skills and learning new things. <br>
 👨‍💻 Software Development student.<br>
 ⚡ Fun fact: I'm a melomaniac
 <p align="center">